As17-01/LungTissues/CourseWork.md

 **MNIST3dLiqExp2N6** - one liquid layer with 30 neurons and Fully Connected wiring.

-The performance of LTC remained the same on Adrenal and Nodule datasets, however with Fully Connected they produced significantly worse results on a Vessel dataset.

 #### Experiment 2.
 NoduleMNIST3D

 ![Alt text](assets/exp2_nodule.png "Experiment 2.
 NoduleMNIST3D")